80% of MBA Grads Say Their Degree Was a Good Investment

 After spending several years working with national brands in digital marketing and brand management, Ashlee decided to follow her passion and support business owners like herself in their pursuit of excellence in marketing and business operations.
 Today she partners with small and medium-sized businesses in an effort to grow their brands as effectively as possible.

-Ashlee is the owner of Summit Creative Marketing, a full-service branding, marketing, and web design agency based in Tampa, Florida.
+Ashlee is the owner of Summit Collaborations, a full-service branding, marketing, and web design agency based in Tampa, Florida.

 Honestly, I decided to pursue my MBA because of the show "Shark Tank."
 I actually got my undergrad and master's in criminal justice, but the more I watched the show, the more enthralled I became in the inner workings of business.
 I wanted to know what made a business sustainable, what drove profitability, company culture, and consumer purchasing behavior.
 I thought that an MBA would give me all of that, and I was right.